whym/wikihadoop/README.rst

 ==============================

 1. Download WikiHadoop_ and extract the source tree.
-   Use `git clone https://whym@github.com/whym/wikihadoop.git` or get the tarball from the download page.
+   Use `git clone https://whym@github.com/whym/wikihadoop.git` or get the tarball from the `download page`_.
    After extracting the source tree, confirm there is a directory called ``mapreduce``.

 2. Download `Hadoop Common`_ and extract the source tree.
 Confirm there is a directory called ``mapreduce``.